 - a disease that requires a "cure."
 Most people with one of these conditions live long, fulfilling lives.

 - a reason to assume someone is incapable.
-Little people go to school, go to work, marry, and raise children, just like their average-size peers.
+Little people go to school, go to work, drive cars, marry, and raise children, just like their average-size peers.

 What Causes Short Stature?

 More than 300 well-described conditions are known to cause short stature in a child.
 Most are caused by a spontaneous genetic change (mutation) in the egg or sperm cells prior to conception.
 Others are caused by genetic changes inherited from one or both parents.

 Depending on the type of condition causing the short stature, it is possible for two average-size parents to have a child with short stature, and is also possible for parents who are little people to have an average-size child.

 What prompts a gene to mutate is not yet clearly understood.
 The change is seemingly random and unpreventable, and can happen in any pregnancy.
 If parents have some form of dwarfism themselves, the odds are likely that their children will also be little people.
 A genetic counselor can help determine the likelihood of passing on the condition in these cases.